Skip to Main content

 Branching

-• The base branch for all Frontend work should be fe-develop.
+• The base branch for all frontend work should be master.

 • When creating a branch for a new feature, use the format features/{ticket-id}-feature-name.